ramkashyap-s/synoptic-data/README.md

 We can see that the temperatures are high in the months from June to September.
 Highest temperature seems to be in the month of July and lowest temperature in January

 ## Scope for improvements
-* Unordered sub-list.
-Send a request to update the data every day and update charts accordingly
+* Send a request to update the data every day and update charts accordingly
-* Unordered sub-list.
-Collect historic data for temperature over months for past 20 years and visualize them.
+* Collect historic data for temperature over months for past 20 years and visualize them.
-* Unordered sub-list.
-Refactor the code
+* Refactor the code